sonu860iam/f1/README.md

 Don't just identify zones; rank them based on a set of criteria.
 This might include factors like:
 Realism: How seamlessly would the inserted object blend into the existing scene?
 Aesthetics: Does the placement enhance the visual appeal of the image, or create an awkward composition?
-Object Occlusion: Would the placement partially or entirely obscure other important elements within the image?
+Object Occlusion: Would the placement partially or entirely obscure other important elements within the image?<br>
-#3: Object Integration (Compositing - Future scope)
+#3: Object Integration (Compositing - Future scope) <br>
 The final task takes the concept of object placement a step further.
-Your model will be responsible for inserting or replacing an object within a provided base image, creating a realistic and cohesive final product:
+Your model will be responsible for inserting or replacing an object within a provided base image, creating a realistic and cohesive final product:<br>

-Object Integration
+Object Integration <br>
 Given an image and a separate image of the object to be inserted, your model should seamlessly integrate the object into the base image.
-This involves tasks like background removal, perspective adjustment, and lighting correction to ensure the inserted object appears naturally within the scene.
+This involves tasks like background removal, perspective adjustment, and lighting correction to ensure the inserted object appears naturally within the scene.<br>
-Post-Processing
+Post-Processing <br>
 This step involves any additional adjustments desired for the final image.
-This might include color correction to ensure consistency between the inserted object and the base image, or minor lighting adjustments for a more natural look.
+This might include color correction to ensure consistency between the inserted object and the base image, or minor lighting adjustments for a more natural look. <br>
-#1 - Image Classification
+#1 - Image Classification <br>
-The objective is to create an AI model that analyzes an uploaded image and extracts valuable information through the following functionalities:
+The objective is to create an AI model that analyzes an uploaded image and extracts valuable information through the following functionalities: <br>

-Object Detection: Identify and categorize individual objects within the image, such as people, animals, furniture, or natural elements like trees and water bodies.
+Object Detection: <br> Identify and categorize individual objects within the image, such as people, animals, furniture, or natural elements like trees and water bodies.
 Scene Interpretation: Generate a concise description that captures the essence of the image (e.g., "a family enjoying dinner together").
 Requirements
 Create an API endpoint that processes images and identifies objects within them.
-The service should return the object names and bounding box coordinates, along with a detailed description of the image.
+The service should return the object names and bounding box coordinates, along with a detailed description of the image.<br>

-Input
+Input <br>
-The service should accept a JSON object:
+The service should accept a JSON object: <br>

-{
+{<br>
-  "url": "/path/to/image"
+  "url": "/path/to/image" <br>
-}
+} <br>
-The service should take into account the following considerations when receiving the input:
+The service should take into account the following considerations when receiving the input: <br>

-The url property is a direct path to the image.
+The url property is a direct path to the image.<br>
-The image can be of any resolution.
+The image can be of any resolution.<br>
-Output
+Output<br>
-The service should return a JSON object:
+The service should return a JSON object:<br>

-{
+{<br>
-  "objects": [
+  "objects": [ <br>
-    {
+    { <br>
-      "name": "table",
+      "name": "table",<br>
-      "bb": {
+      "bb": {<br>
-        "topLeft": {
+        "topLeft": {<br>
-          "x": "XXpx",
+          "x": "XXpx",<br>
-          "y": "XXpx"
+          "y": "XXpx"<br>
-        },
+        },<br>
-        "size": {
+        "size": {<br>
-          "width": "XXpx",
+          "width": "XXpx",<br>
-          "height": "XXpx"
+          "height": "XXpx"<br>
-        }
+        }<br>
-      }
+      }<br>
-    }
+    }<br>
-  ],
+  ],<br>
-  "description": "..."
+  "description": "..."<br>
-}
+}<br>
-an example like this :
+an example like this :<br>

 {
   "objects": [